aws-samples/amazon-transcribe-post-call-analytics/docs/generative_ai.md

 <br><questions>
 <br>Summary: Summarize the call.
 <br>Topic: Topic of the call.
 Choose from one of these or make one up (iphone issue, billing issue, cancellation)
-<br>Product: What product did they customer call about? (internet, broadband, mobile phone, mobile plans)
+<br>Product: What product did the customer call about? (internet, broadband, mobile phone, mobile plans)
 <br>Resolved: Did the agent resolve the customer's questions? (yes or no)
 <br>Callback: Was this a callback? (yes or no)
 <br>Politeness: Was the agent polite and professional? (yes or no)